-Another possible contribution of rare minerals, though as yet speculative, relates to the origins of life.
-While most origins-oflife scenarios incorporate common minerals such as feldspars or clays (e.g., Cleaves et al. 2012), several uncommon minerals, including species of sulfides, borates, and molybdates (Wächtershäuser 1988; Ricardo et al. 2004; Kim et al. 2011; Hazen 2006; Cleaves et al. 2012), have also been invoked.
-Conversely, many rare minerals arise only as a consequence, whether directly (e.g., through biomineralization or bioweathering) or indirectly (e.g., atmospheric oxidation), of biological processes (Hazen et al. 2008, 2013).
-More than two-thirds of known mineral species, including the great majority of rare species, have thus been attributed to biological changes in Earth's near-surface environment.
-Again, we suggest that the distribution of rare minerals may not only arise from biological activity, but it may also be a robust biosignature for life on other terrestrial worlds.
+Another possible contribution of rare minerals, though as yet speculative, relates to the origins 335 336 of life.
+While most origins-of-life scenarios incorporate common minerals such as feldspars or clays (e.g., Cleaves et al. 2012), a number of uncommon minerals, including species of sulfides, 337 338 borates, and molybdates (Wächtershäuser 1988; Ricardo et al. 2004; Kim et al. 2011; Hazen 339 2006; Cleaves et al. 2012), have also been invoked.
+Conversely, many rare minerals arise only as 340 a consequence, whether directly (e.g., through biomineralization or bioweathering) or indirectly 341 (e.g., atmospheric oxidation), of biological processes (Hazen et al. 2008, 2013).
+More than two-342 thirds of known mineral species, including the great majority of rare species, have thus been 343 attributed to biological changes in Earth's near-surface environment.
+Again, we suggest that the 344 distribution of rare minerals may not only arise from biological activity, but it may also be a 345 robust biosignature for life on other terrestrial worlds.